OctopusDeploy/Halibut/README.md

  - Requests/responses are serialized using Json.NET BSON, and GZipped
  - Requests and responses can also contain streams of arbitrary length

+A more detailed look at the protocol can be found under the [Halibit Protocol](docs/halibut-protocol.md) page.

 ## Usage

 Clients and servers both make use of `HalibutRuntime` to distribute messages.
 In this example, there's a "Tentacle" that listens on a port, and Octopus connects to it: